pawel150199/pawel150199/README.md

 ![GitHub](https://img.shields.io/badge/github-%23121011.svg?style=for-the-badge&logo=github&logoColor=white)

 ## Something about me
-Currently I am working as Software Developer (mostly focusing on DevOps technology) in NOKIA and a first year Master degree student at Wrocław University of Science and Technology at the facuty of Computer Science and Telecommunication.
-Now i am focusing on DevOps technologies and improving my skills related to this area.
+Currently I am working as Software Developer (mainly focusing on DevOps technology) in NOKIA and a first year master degree student at Wrocław University of Science and Technology at the facuty of Computer Science and Telecommunication.
+Now i am focusing on DevOps technologies and developing my skills related to this area.
 I love automate boring things.
 In future I would like work as DevOps Engineer.

 ## Social media
 *  My email: pawel.polski99@gmail.com